 The Graduate Writing Institute (GWI) is designed to provide graduate students at UIW with an in-depth and personalized approach to the development of professional and academic writing skills.
-UIW Writing Coaches coordinate the delivery of Saturday workshops and are assigned a small group of ten graduate students whom they meet with regularly via one-on-one coaching sessions.
-Participation in the GWI is open to all post-baccalaureate students.
-Saturday workshops are open to all students and require no prior registration.
+UIW Writing Coaches coordinate the delivery of a fast-paced and high-energy weekend writing workshop all-day Saturday.
+Coaches are then assigned a small group of ten graduate students whom they meet with regularly via one-on-one coaching sessions throughout the semester.
+The Graduate Writing Institute workshop is open to all graduate students; however, registration is required prior to the GWI weekend writing workshop.
 One-on-one coaching sessions are limited to 50 participants.
-Although open to all students, priority will be given to Master's -level students in regards to coaching sessions.

 Empowering and Rethinking Your Approach to Writing